 When I remember Easter, I remember times when my sisters and I hunted Easter eggs and had to take the annual “Easter picture” in our new Easter dresses.
 These traditions are fun times and wonderful memories.

-15 Easter Traditions to Start with Your Family
+15 Fun Easter Traditions for Your Family

 Easter Egg Hunt

 I had to include the Easter egg hunt on the list.
 Easter egg hunts are classic fun for little children, but you can make them fun for your older children too.
 A friend of mine once told me to keep her older kids interested in the Easter egg hunt, she would put money (coins, not bills) in the plastic Easter eggs.